Hummus: A Dataset of Humorous Multimodal Metaphor Use: Model Evaluation

 \subsection{Benchmark results}

-Table~\ref{tbl:benchmark-overall} and \ref{tbl:benchmark-image-caption} show results of testing the six models on the six tasks presented in Table~\ref{tbl:tasks}.
+Table~\ref{tbl:benchmark-overall} and \ref{tbl:benchmark-image-caption} show results of testing the nine models on the six tasks presented in Table~\ref{tbl:tasks}.
 We also report success rates, which measure whether the models provide meaningful answers for evaluation (e.g., if a model merely repeats the instructions, it fails to provide a meaningful answer).

 The random baseline for the Classification task is calculated by randomly choosing between a \enquote{Yes} and a \enquote{No} answer for each item, and averaging the results of 100 iterations.
-For ImageBbox, IoU scores above 0.5 are considered a match between model prediction and ground truth.
+For ImageBbox, we follow standard practice in object detection \cite{everingham-etal-2010-pascal,lin-etal-2014-microsoft} and consider IoU scores of 0.5 or higher as indicating sufficient overlap between model prediction and ground truth.
 For Naming, ImageLabel, and Explanation, we decide thresholds for good answers by manually examining model answers in various score ranges.
 The threshold for Naming and ImageLabel is set at 0.6.
 For Explanation, model answers reaching a ROUGE-1 score of 0.35 and a ROUGE-2 score of 0.087 are considered acceptable.
+Model outputs of different score ranges in these three tasks are presented in Appendix~\ref{sec:more-prompts}.

-\paragraph{How well do the models identify humorous multimodal metaphor use?} All six models are prone to classifying the image-caption pairs as metaphorical.
+\paragraph{How well do the models identify humorous multimodal metaphor use?} All nine models are prone to classifying the image-caption pairs as metaphorical.
 While they achieve F1 scores higher than the random baseline in identifying positive cases, even the highest F1 score for the negative category (0.47 by GPT-4 Turbo) is merely around the random baseline (0.45).

-\paragraph{How well do the models identify the underlying conceptual metaphors?} All models struggle with identifying the underlying conceptual metaphors.
-Only a small proportion of model predictions (21\%) reachs the threshold of 0.6 in the Naming task.
+\paragraph{How well do the models identify the underlying conceptual metaphors?} The models struggle with the task to varying degrees; the average scores are lower than the 0.6 threshold of acceptable answers by 0.11 to 0.20.
+While the best performance is achieved by GPT-4 Turbo (0.49), larger models are not necessarily better at the task.
+LLaVA-NeXT-8B, for example, performs slightly better than the 110B model (0.46 vs 0.43).

-\paragraph{How well do the models localize humorous multimodal metaphor use in image and caption?} The models are much better at labelling metaphor-related image areas than providing their coordinates: Around 40\% model answers reach the 0.6 threshold in the ImageLabel task, whereas the highest mean IoU score in the ImageBbox task is 0.25 (GPT-4o), which suggests barely any overlap with the ground truth.

-When highlighting metaphor-related text fragments, the models are able to cover a large proportion of ground truth annotations, but their answers also tend to be longer, including text fragments that are not related to the humorous metaphor use.